-Our research and development team has worked with clinicians from Mayo Clinic, Rochester, Minnesota pursuant to exclusive know-how, license, and consulting agreements from 2005 through 2014.
-Mayo Clinic clinicians with multiple specialties such as bariatric surgery, gastroenterology and laparoscopic surgery consulted with our research and development team on an exclusive basis to advise us as we developed our devices for vagal blocking therapy to treat obesity.
+Our research and development team has worked with clinicians from Mayo Clinic, Rochester, Minnesota pursuant to exclusive know-how, license and consulting agreements from 2005 through 2014.
+Mayo Clinic clinicians with multiple specialties such as bariatric surgery, gastroenterology and laparoscopic surgery consulted with our research and development team on an exclusive basis.
 Specifically, Mayo Clinic clinicians, along with other of our consultants, have offered their expertise to advise us with regard to our clinical trials and surgical techniques for our implantation procedure and participate on our medical advisory board and therapeutic algorithm panel.
 The agreements with Mayo Clinic also included a similar collaboration for the development of products to address a wide variety of disorders susceptible to treatment by electrically blocking neural impulses on the vagus nerve.
 We retain the exclusive rights to obesity-related device inventions developed through this collaboration.
-We have also licensed-in three issued obesity-related patents from Mayo Clinic, which are unrelated to our VBLOC technology.
+We have also licensed-in three issued obesity-related patents from Mayo Clinic, which are unrelated to our vBloc technology.